trycourier/courier-android/README.md

 // Handling notification presentation class YourMessagingService: CourierService() {

-    override fun showNotification(message: RemoteMessage) {
+    // Called when you are safe to show your notification to the user override fun showNotification(message: RemoteMessage) {

-        message.presentNotification(
+        // A simple function for showing a push notification
+        // You likely want this to be something custom for your app message.presentNotification(
             context = this,
             handlingClass = YourActivity::class.java,